IUCN-UK/red-list-index/README.md

 Data Deficient species, with a probability proportional to the number of species in non-Data Deficient categories for that taxonomic group.

-The Python code in this repository is based on original R scripts from BirdLife International https://github.com/BirdLifeInternational/rli-codes.
+The Python code in this repository is based on R scripts originally developed by BirdLife International: https://github.com/BirdLifeInternational/rli-codes.

 ## Installation